Crisis Intervention, Advocacy, Outreach & Referrals

 Consultation to the MDT

-As mental health consultants, Family Advocates provide emotional support to children and families while at the CAC for a forensic interview and/or medical exam.
-They work with families to help identify and access needed services and resources.
+CAC Family Advocates provide emotional support to children and their caregivers while at the CAC for a forensic interview and/or medical exam.
+Together with the Family Resource Specialist, they work with families to help identify and access needed services and resources.
+Support continues after the visit to the CAC, as well.

 Evidence-Based Mental Health Services

-Family Advocates are specially-trained trauma experts who provide trauma screenings and counseling services to children and families.
+Family Advocates also help connect families with CAC Mental Health Clinicians who provide trauma screenings and counseling services to children and families.
 Counseling services include:

 Most children have access to the internet.
-Family Advocates provide caregivers with information to increase awareness of the apps and websites children are accessing and how children are sharing personal information and images on the internet.
-Family Advocates also provide guidance to caregivers around fostering good communication with their child about internet safety.
+CAC staff provide caregivers with information to increase awareness of the apps and websites children are accessing and how children are sharing personal information and images on the internet.
+Staff also provides guidance to caregivers around fostering good communication with their child about internet safety.
 For more information about internet safety, click here.